J.D. Fox Micro Resource Center

 You do not need to download or install JavaScript.
 In fact, you can't.
 The ability to run JavaScript is built-in to all web browsers and enabled by default.
 Some users choose to disable JavaScript for security purposes, or because some websites can run really slowly when executing poorly written scripts.
 You can do this in the configuration screen of your web browser.
 If you see reference to "JScript", "VBScript", "active scripting", or even just "scripting" in any of your web browser configuration settings, this is probably referring to the JavaScript capabilities of your browser.

-Because there is no way to uninstall and reinstall JavaScript (a typical troubleshooting tactic), many users are frustrated when they get JavaScript error messages on a JavaScript-based web site and don't know how to try to fix it.
+Because there is no way to uninstall and reinstall JavaScript (a typical diagnostic tactic), many users are frustrated when they get JavaScript error messages on a JavaScript-based web site and don't know how to try to fix it.
 Unfortunately, most of the time a JavaScript-based website isn't working, the problem is in the coding of the web pages themselves, which you cannot change.

 To download the newer but less widely used application platforms (Microsoft Silverlight and Adobe AIR), click here